dstore-dbap/LumberMill/src/gambolputty/modifier/README.md

 Execute arbitrary math functions.

-If interval is set, the math function
+If interval is set, the results of <function> will be collected for the interval time and the final result will be calculated via the <results_function>.

-function:
+function: the function to be applied to/with the event data.
+results_function: if interval is configured, use this function to calculate the final result.
 interval: Number of seconds to until.
-backend: Name of a key::value store plugin.
-When running multiple instances of gp this backend can be used to synchronize events across multiple instances.
-backend_ttl: Time to live for backend entries.
-Should be greater than interval.

 Configuration template: